8 Helpful Ways To Prevent Baby From Choking

 1. Slice and cut food

-Reducing solid foods into small portions are important to prevent choking.
+Reducing solid foods into small pieces are important to prevent a baby from choking.
 Doctors recommend not giving children younger than four years old any round, firm foods unless they are cut into very small pieces.
 Cut hot dogs lengthwise and cut grapes into quarters.
 This changes the dangerous round shape that can block a young child’s throat.

 2. Use transition feeders